surfriderfoundationeurope/etl/Readme.md

 Welcome to **Plastic Origin ETL**, an ETL (Extract Transform Load) Data Management process allowing to produce Data that will be leveraged within the Plastic Origin project.
 This Data will serve to build then analytics and reports of plastic pollution within rivers.

-**Overiew of ETL Data Management process architecture to insert Trash:**
+**Overiew of ETL Data Management process to insert Trash:**

 ![SFETLArch](https://user-images.githubusercontent.com/8882133/89392324-ae780480-d709-11ea-9dbb-c5518eb4ec91.png)

->Please note that this project is under active development and that frequent changes and updates happen over time.
+>Please note that this project is under development and that frequent changes and updates happen over time.

 ## **Getting Started**